ssamot/iggi_talk/gg.md

 * Competitions can be thought of as a formalisation of "Games as Benchmarks"
   * Require good looking website
   * Instant gratification
+      * No human in the evaluation loop
+      * Machines should be able
   * A "competition slave"
       * Also called "organiser"!